paulscherrerinstitute/ecmccfg/plc_lib/readme.md

   NOTE: Make sure the default axis encoder scaling offset is correct for the lower or upper part of the raw values (depending on DIR).

   The PLC-code can be included several times in the same file as long as the AX_ID and ENC_ID are unique.
-  However, be carefull with PLC_DISABLE=1 since the entire PLC will be disabled (also other included files).
+  However, be careful with PLC_DISABLE=1 since the entire PLC will be disabled (also other included files).

   Macros:
     AX_ID       : ID of axis